Isolation mechanisms for high-speed packet-processing pipelines: Evaluation

 \Para{Experimental setup.} To demonstrate \sysname's ability to provide multi-module support, we picked 6 tutorial P4 programs~\cite{p4tutorial}, as detailed in Table~\ref{tab:evaluated_usecases}, together with simplified versions of NetCache~\cite{netcache} and NetChain~\cite{netchain}.\footnote{Our versions of NetChain and NetCache do not include some features such as tagging hot keys.} The system-level module provides basic forwarding and routing, with multicast logic integrated in it. \sysname's parameters are detailed in \cref{sec:implementation} and summarized in Table~\ref{tab:parameters} in the Appendix.

 \Para{Testbed.} We evaluate \sysname based on our Corundum and NetFPGA integrations as described in \cref{sec:implementation}.
-Figure~\ref{fig:exp_setup} shows our testing setup.
-For the switch platform experiments on NetFPGA, we use a single quad-port NetFPGA SUME board~\cite{netfpga-sume}, where two ports are connected to a machine equipped with an Intel Xeon E5645 CPU clocked at 2.40GHz and a dual-port Intel XXV710 10/25GbE NIC.
-For the NIC platform experiments on Corundum, we use a single dual-port Xilinx VCU118 board~\cite{vcu118}, where two ports are connected back-to-back: one port is for the transmitting path and the other is for the receiving path.
-We use setup (1) and (2) to check \sysname's correctness (\S\ref{ssec:req_eval}); other experiments in \S\ref{ssec:req_eval} are done in setup (2).
-For NetFPGA performance tests (\S\ref{ssec:perf}), as shown in setup (1), we use the host as a packet generator.
-For Corundum performance tests (\S\ref{ssec:perf}), as shown in setup (3), we internally connect its receiving and transmitting path, and use the Spirent tester~\cite{spirent_tester} to generate traffic.
+For the switch platform experiments on NetFPGA, we use a single quad-port NetFPGA SUME board~\cite{netfpga-sume}, where two ports are connected to a machine equipped with an Intel Xeon E5645 CPU clocked at 2.40 GHz and a dual-port Intel XXV710 10/25GbE NIC.
+For the NIC platform experiments on Corundum, we use a single Xilinx Alveo U250 board~\cite{au250}, where one port is with \sysname for the transmitting path and this port is connected to a 100 GbE NIC as the receiving path.
+Both setups are used to check \sysname's correctness (\S\ref{ssec:req_eval}).
+For NetFPGA performance tests (\S\ref{ssec:perf}), we use the host as a packet generator.
+For Corundum performance tests (\S\ref{ssec:perf}), we internally connect its receiving and transmitting path, and use the Spirent tester~\cite{spirent_tester} to generate traffic.
+We depict our testing setup in Appendix~\ref{app:tb_setup}.